idvorkin/idvorkin.github.io/_d/frog.md

 **9.** **Prepare thoroughly before you begin:** Have everything you need at hand before you start.
 Assemble all the papers, information, tools, work materials, and numbers you might require so that you can get started and keep going.

-**10.** **Take it one oil barrel at a time:** You can accomplish the biggest and most complicated job if you just complete it one step at a time.
+**10.** **Take it one oil barrel at a time:** You don't always know what's required to get to the finish line, but you can always figure out the next milestone.
+Get to the next milestone, and you can find the next milestone after that.

 **18.** **Slice and dice the task**: Break large, complex tasks down into bite-sized pieces, and then do just one small part of the task to get started.
+If the task is still too daunting, set a time goal and stay on task till you finish that time slice.

 ### Daily Motivation